 The renowned Kenan-Flagler Business School at UNC Chapel Hill offers an online MBA specializing in finance consisting of 62 credits and requiring between 18-36 months to complete.
 UNC’s program uses a synchronous model, requiring students to attend live weekly class sessions comprised of a small number of fellow students.

 Data from alumni show a 24% average salary increase upon graduation and a 39% increase one year after graduating.
 The program’s tuition includes attendance to two in-person summits lasting three days each.
-These are held on the Chapel Hill campus and in some of the world’s largest business economies.
+These are held on the Chapel Hill campus and in some of the world’s largest business centers.
 Examples of previous locations include London, Mumbai, New York, and Taipei.

 Application requirements include GMAT/GRE scores if you possess fewer than five years of professional experience, official transcripts, two recommendation letters, two essays, a $150 application fee, and a personal interview.
 International students must provide TOEFL, IELTS, or PTE scores.